University Support Grants Program 2019

-The Embassy of the United States of America in Kosovo is announcing the 2018 University Support Grants Program.
+The Embassy of the United States of America in Kosovo is announcing the 2019 University Support Grants Program.
 U.S. Embassy Pristina’s Public Affairs Section will award a series of small grants to support higher education institutions to better address social and economic development challenges through research, development, and extension services.
 Programs include, but are not limited to, applied research, community outreach, and service delivery.
-The University Support Program grants are awarded on a competitive basis.
-The closing date for applications is June 29, 2018.
+The University Support Grants Program awards grants on a competitive basis.
+The closing date for applications is May 15, 2019.

 - Improving resources that support teaching and research in STEM (Science, Technology, Engineering and Math)

 - Improving resources to prevent plagiarism and protect copyright and intellectual property

 - Training of trainers focused on soft skills including academic writing, public speaking, critical thinking, and problem solving

 - Strengthening connections between U.S. and Kosovo institutions of higher education in order to help faculties and departments in local institutions meet international standards

 - Establishing cooperation with universities in the region, sharing best practices, enhancing engagement of younger professors within departments and creating opportunities for them to network with colleagues from the region and/or initiate networking and collaboration through academic staff and students representatives from student councils

 - Other activities that promote the development and advancement of the higher education sector in Kosovo

 The University Support Program does NOT fund projects as follows:

 - Projects that take more than a year to implement